Skip to Content

 • Chopped fresh tomatoes also taste great in chili.
 This is a great way to use up your late tomato harvest in the fall or frozen garden tomatoes over the winter.

-Crockpot venison chili
+Slow cooker venison chili

 If you want your chili ready and waiting for you after a long day at work, you can easily make this recipe in a slow cooker.